Murder of Farkhunda Malikzada: Supreme Court of Afghanistan

+National reactions

+Support and opposition

-A number of prominent public officials turned to Facebook immediately after the death to endorse the murder.
+Immediately after her death, a number of prominent public officials turned to Facebook in support of her murder.
 A spokesman for the Kabul police Hashmat Stanekzai, wrote that Farkhunda “thought, like several other unbelievers, that this kind of action and insult will get them U.S. or European citizenship.
 But before reaching their target, they lost their life.”

 After it was revealed that she did not burn the Quran, the public reaction in Afghanistan turned to shock and anger.
 Hundreds of protesters took to the streets of Kabul on 23 March protesting her brutal death.
 Protesters marched from where the attack began to where Farkhunda was thrown in the river.
 A number of women on the march wore masks of her bloodied face while others condemned the government for failing to bring security to Afghanistan.
 Shukria Barakzai, a member of parliament representing Kabul Province and a longtime women’s rights activist, told Al Jazeera that her killing had triggered the city and the rest of the country to think about women's rights.
 She said: "This is not a male or female issue, this is a human issue and we will not stop until the killers are brought to justice."
 Roshan Siren, a former member of parliament, said that the murder highlights violence against women in the country, and has become a rallying point for a younger generation of women to campaign for "the protection and progress of women."

-Farkhunda’s father complained that police could have done more to save her.
+Farkhunda’s father expressed that police could have done more to save her.